 Car seats are important for keeping a child safe in a car.
 Wisconsin has had a very strict car seat law, which was originally created to protect children in cars.
 The following is everything you need to know about the Wisconsin car seat law and how it may affect you if you drive with a child passenger in Wisconsin.

-Wisconsin Car Seat Law
+- Wisconsin Rear-facing Car Seat Law

 Wisconsin Car Seat Laws